GovTechSG/adex-ug/FAQs/Account.md

 ## Where can an Agency user sign up for TechPass account?

-If you are a government agency user and would like to sign up for a TechPass account, you can do so by visiting the TechPass portal at http://portal.techpass.gov.sg/.
+If you are a government agency user and would like to sign up for a TechPass account, you can do so by visiting the TechPass portal at https://portal.techpass.gov.sg/ (accessible via your government-issued GSIB/SOE devices)

 ## Are there any other steps required to log into my ADEX Portal account once I have set up my TechPass account?